temperlang/temperlang-blog/posts/tangle-of-strings.md

 Note that iterating over strings in Python3 produces shorter strings, not numeric values, so we have to apply the `ord` builtin to get a numeric value.
 Sometimes they're not shorter.
 If you have a Python3 sequence of unknown type, you can't naively recurse into it because every single codepoint string is its own first element.

 [Swift "characters"](https://docs.swift.org/swift-book/documentation/the-swift-programming-language/stringsandcharacters/#Extended-Grapheme-Clusters) are Grapheme clusters.
-This is a lovely, principled approach which means that the naive approach to *isPalindrome* (more below) in Swift works for complex Emojis like the [polar bear emoji (🐻‍❄️)](https://riedel.wtf/polar-bear-emoji/).
+This is a lovely, principled approach; the naive approach to *isPalindrome* (more below) in Swift works for complex Emojis like the [polar bear emoji (🐻‍❄️)](https://riedel.wtf/polar-bear-emoji/).

 But most languages that have a *for each* style loop produce codepoints.
 Partly this is because these loop constructs were late additions: after surrogates were added to Unicode.
 For example, Go's `range` loops iterate codepoints even though strings are just byte arrays under the hood.